 Students will be urged to keep track of their favorite images and at various times the class will be asked to submit their personal favorites from ALL the images that have been submitted.

-PERMISSION BY THE PHOTOGRAPHER/STUDENT FOR ALL OF THEIR SUBMITTED IMAGES IS AUTOMATICALLY GRANTED TO RICKY TIMS TO BE USED IN THE MEMORY BOOK AND OTHER PROMOTIONS (ONLINE, PRINT, or VIDEO) FOR PHOTOCLASSFORYOU.COM.
+BY REGISTERING, YOU GRANT PERMISSION FOR YOUR SUBMITTED IMAGES TO BE USED IN THE MEMORY BOOK AND OTHER PROMOTIONS (ONLINE, PRINT, or VIDEO) FOR PHOTOCLASSFORYOU.COM.

 What is my commitment?